El-Invierno/LDProject/README.md

       Settings.llm = OpenAI(
           model="gpt-4",
           temperature=0.2,
-          system_prompt="""You are an expert on UseReady's company policies and guidelines."""
+          system_prompt="""You are an expert on the company policies and guidelines."""
       )
       index = VectorStoreIndex.from_documents(docs)
       return index